necolas/react-native-web/docs/components/TextInput.md

 Callback that is called when the text input is focused.

+**onKeyPress**: function

+Callback that is called when a key is pressed.
+Pressed key value is passed as an argument to the callback handler.
+Fires before `onChange` callbacks.

 (web) **onSelectionChange**: function

 Callback that is called when the text input's selection changes.
 The following